What are epilepsy and seizures?

 How can I or my loved one help improve care for people with epilepsy and seizures?

-Consider participating in a clinical trial so clinicians and scientists can learn more about epilepsies, seizures, and related disorders.
-Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Consider participating in a clinical trial so clinicians and scientists can learn more about epilepsy, seizures, and related disorders.
+Clinical research uses human study participants to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 For information about participating in clinical research visit NIH Clinical Research Trials and You.
-Learn about clinical trials currently looking for people with epilepsies and seizures at Clinicaltrials.gov.
+Learn about clinical trials currently looking for people with epilepsy and seizures at Clinicaltrials.gov.

-There are additional ways for people with epilepsies and their families can help advance research.
-Pregnant females who are taking antiseizure drugs can help researchers learn how these drugs affect unborn children by participating in the The North American Antiepileptic Drug (AED) Pregnancy Registry, which is a philanthropic arm of Harvard Medical School and housed at Massachusetts General Hospital.
-Registry participants are given educational materials on pre-conception planning and perinatal care and are asked to provide information about the health of their children.
-(This information is kept confidential.)
+There are additional ways for people with epilepsy and their families can help advance research.
+Pregnant people who are taking antiseizure drugs can help researchers learn how these drugs affect unborn children by participating in the The North American Antiepileptic Drug (AED) Pregnancy Registry.
+Registry participants are given educational materials on pre-conception planning and perinatal care and are asked to provide information about the health of their children, which is kept confidential and only used in an anonymized fashion by researchers.

 Where can I find more information about epilepsy and seizures?